jsonMartin/readwise-mirror/README.md

   - **Colon replacement**: Specify a character to replace colons in filenames.
 - **Slugify filenames**: Convert filenames into a URL-friendly format by replacing spaces and special characters.

-### Highlights

-Settings related to the processing of certain metadata and the way highlights with and without notes are synced into your Obsidian library:

-- **Author name processing**: Control how author names are handled, good for keeping names consistent with respect to case and titles.
-- **Sort highlights**: Controls how highlights are sorted within the generated Obsidian file.
-- **Filter discarded highlights**: Exclude discarded highlights from syncing.
-- **Sync highlights with notes only**: Only sync highlights that include notes.

 ### Template Settings

 The plugin supports three types of templates for formatting content which can be defined individually.

 - **Frontmatter Template**: Defines the template for frontmatter (also called "properties") and how frontmatter is updated and protected across syncs.
 - **Header Template**: Defines the structure and metadata display of the heade of the documents .
-- **Highlight Template**: Defines the format of the individual highlights.
+- **Highlight Template**: Defines the format of the individual highlights and the way highlights with and without notes are synced into your Obsidian library.

 ## Usage